arzoo14/Google-Season-of-Docs-2021/index.md

 #### Deliverable 4

 In this phase, I gave a list for additional topics beyond the set above to produce an initial set of high-value guides and also, provided feedback to developers about potential areas of improvements in the tools to create more satisfying early user experiences.

+#### Google Analytics Insights

+For the month of November (since the publishing of the documentation), we saw -

+* 46% views (out of 1040) of the new Quick Guides documentation
+* 27% users (out of 244) have opened the Quick Guides documentation
+* 6% (out of 223) are the new users.
+* Views per user (1.70) is highest for the new Quick Guides comparatively to the other Guides.

 ### Additional Information and Resources